 Much of the time at the factory was spent with the other tour guests—two sales representatives and three retailers—giving solicited advice to Julio Eiroa in the only area where any of us might have been qualified: packaging.
 It was somewhat of an ironic ending given the overarching theme of the overall visit was about tobacco and its importance, particularly the in rawest of form.

-Disclosure: JRE Tobacco Co. paid for my travel and accomodations in Honduras.
+Disclosure: JRE Tobacco Co. paid for my travel and accommodations in Honduras.